 - All schedule changes should be reflected within the one45 curriculum schedule.

 - Any last minute schedule updates such as the date/time or location should be immediately sent to the UGME office (email@example.com).
-Last minute schedule updates are those which occur within 24 hours of the scheduled session.
+Last minute schedule updates are those which occur within 48 hours of the scheduled session.

-Responsibility for this document and the guidelines enclosed are the responsibility of the Curriculum Delivery Subcommittee (CDSC).
+This document and the guidelines enclosed are the responsibility of the Curriculum Delivery Subcommittee (CDSC).

 College of Medicine, University of Saskatchewan – 2012 CC BY‐NC‐SA ‐ Curriculum Delivery Subcommittee Learning Management Guidelines – v2.0